 Google Chromecast with Google TV: The best general streaming device

 We gave the Google Chromecast with Google TV our title of the best media streaming device you can buy, and we stand by it.
-However, it’s only a close second when it comes to Android TV itself.
+However, it’s only a close second when it comes to Android TV boxes.
 The Nvidia Shield TV performs better overall, which is why it takes the top spot.
 Google’s Chromecast with Google TV offers incredible value for your money, though, as you’ll only have to shell out $49.99 to bring it home.

 - Comes with Google’s first remote